This page offers information about facilities and special provisions for disabled visitors.

 Various tours are provided by the free Rijksmuseum app which is available for iOS or Android.

-Visitors with autism
+Visitors on the autism spectrum

 The following tips may help you prepare for your visit: